SyntaxPartnership/mega-man-chronicles/README.md

 - Added transition from Stage Select to Player Select.
 - Fixed an issue where tapping down on a ladder would set the incorrect ladder top coordinate.
 - Added another portion of the map to help test the stage select/continue points.
+- Fixed an issue where the camera.bottom_limit value was incorrectly assigned.
+Causing the camera to glitch when loading a different stage.
+- Tweaked the camera function to allow for special scrolling conditions.
+(IE: Allowing the camera to scroll through a stage based on the player's Y position.)
+- Added function to count screens for a potential endless mode.

 Credits:
 --